 Caitlyn: At the time, I was actually in a relationship with a man and I was actually on birth control.
 I had experienced about a month’s worth of really bad morning sickness that lasted all day, and that was really the only thing that led me to wonder if I was pregnant.
 So, I took a pregnancy test.
 I took five more pregnancy tests and they came back positive.
 Then I scheduled an appointment at a Planned Parenthood actually to confirm the pregnancy like, for sure, there’s no going back.

-You always hear the story of the false positives and that sort of thing with pregnancy tests and I just wanted to make … During the course of that, it came back as I was pregnant, was for sure and it just kind of left me with a, what do I do now?
+You always hear the story of the false positives and that sort of thing with pregnancy tests and I just wanted to make sure … During the course of that, it came back as I was pregnant, was for sure and it just kind of left me with a, what do I do now?
 By the time I had confirmed the pregnancy, my relationship with this man, I knew it wasn’t gonna work out, so I was left having a conversation with him basically saying, “I wanna break up with you and by the way, I’m also pregnant,” which is a very awkward conversation to have.

 They gave me information like phone numbers to call different adoption agencies throughout the state.
 That was kind of my first consideration of adoption, was actually at a Planned Parenthood.
 They actually would not allow me to go through with the abortion until I’d explored adoption and decided whether that was a path I wanted to take.